craigduncanlab/PyConMessenger/Documentation/ShakespeareAndMessengerHTML.md

 # Evaluation of the Folger HTML format

 If you inspect the HTML you will see a very surprising thing: the basic paragraph tag system stops at about line 183, and thereafter it is just span and div tags.
-To be clear, in the early part of the HTML, written notes from the Director of Folger Shakespeare, Michael Whitemore, appear in p tags, like this:
+To be clear, in the early part of the HTML, written notes from the Director of Folger Shakespeare, Michael Witmore, appear in p tags, like this:

 ![Witmore_Folger](Witmore_Folger.png)